-The merger reserve represent reserve arising from the transfer of subsidiaries pursuant to scheme of arrangement under group restructuring which is accounted for using the merger accounting method.
+The capital reserve and merger reserve represent reserves arising from the transfer of subsidiaries pursuant to schemes of arrangementunder group restructuring which involved capital reduction and was accounted for using the merger accounting method.

 • Exchange Fluctuation Reserve

 Exchange fluctuation reserve is used to record exchange differences arising from the translation of the net investment in foreign operations, net of the effects of hedging.